TheRealKaup/KTech/documentation/style.md

     - Avoid abbreviations.
 - If it's in the separate definition of the function:
     - Add "p_" prefix (the following letter's capitalization shouldn't be affected), and,
-    - Make the rest of the name correspond with the member variable the parameter initializes (if it exists), and,
+    - make the rest of the name correspond with the member variable the parameter initializes (if it exists), and,
-    - Avoid additional underscores.
+    - avoid additional underscores.

 # Classes